Flame Temperature Calculator

 Where:

-The total heat released is then calculated by multiplying the heat of reaction by the fraction of CO in the mixture.
-This heat will raise the temperature of the product stream.
-The product stream consists of CO₂, O₂, and N₂, and the heat capacity of the products is used to calculate the resulting temperature.
+The total heat released is then multiplied by the fraction of CO in the fuel mixture.
+This energy increases the temperature of the combustion products (CO₂, O₂, and N₂).
+The specific heat capacity of these products determines how much the temperature rises.

-The final flame temperature is determined by balancing the heat liberated and the heat absorbed by the product gases using the equation:
+The flame temperature is found by balancing the heat released with the heat absorbed by the products using the following heat balance equation:

 ΔH = Σ(Cp_i * m_i * ΔT)